Rhamphichthys: Evolution

 Within the order Gymnotiformes there are five families: Rhamphichthys along with the genera Steatogenys, Hypopygus, Gymnorhamphichthys and Iracema, lie within the family Rhamphichthyidae which is sister to Hypopmidae.
 These two families are the second youngest within the Order.
 The youngest being Apteronotidae.
 It is interesting to note that there are fewer described species in this order with respect to the number of Families described.
-This is likely due to how little we know about the group as a whole, they are hard to find and study, so it is likely that there are far more species than we currently know about.
+This is likely due to how little is known about the group as a whole, they are hard to find and study, so it is likely that there are far more species than currently known about.
 It is also possible that because of their specialized nature they have not been driven to differentiate further to alter competition loads.
-Please note the phylogeny in this image is incorrect: all recent phyoogenetic and phylogenomic studies report the following interfamily relationships: Gymnotidae ((Hypopomidae, Rhamphichthyidae) (Sternopygidae, Apteronotidae)).
+Note that the phylogeny in this image is incorrect: all recent phylogenetic and phylogenomic studies report the following interfamily relationships: Gymnotidae ((Hypopomidae, Rhamphichthyidae) (Sternopygidae, Apteronotidae)).
 See Tagliacollo, V. A., Bernt, M. J., Craig, J. M., Oliveira, C., & Albert, J. S. (2016).
 Model-based total evidence phylogeny of Neotropical electric knifefishes (Teleostei, Gymnotiformes).
-Molecular phylogenetics and evolution, 95, 20-33.
+Molecular phylogenetics and evolution, 95, 20–33.